-Recently the last active NTSC transmitter in the USA was switched off.
-The end of the system, jokingly referred to as Never Twice The Same Colour, may be cause for celebration for some.
+Replay: A couple of years ago the last active NTSC transmitter in the USA was finally switched off.
+The end of the system, jokingly referred to as Never Twice The Same Colour, was a cause for celebration for many.

 The thing we often call NTSC was among the first widely-deployed colour television system on the planet.
 It’s easy to forget, when we’re poking fun at it for its dubious hue and saturation stability, but improved systems like PAL and SECAM (and yes, they were slightly better) stood on the shoulders of giants to at least some extent.
 And now, at least in the USA, it’s over; there are no longer any analogue colour NTSC transmitters active, and they’re dwindling globally.